DevTeam/Pure.DI/Pure.DI.UsageScenarios.Tests/README_TEMPLATE.md

 ### Autowiring [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](https://raw.githubusercontent.com/DevTeam/IoCContainer/master/IoC.Tests/UsageScenarios/Autowiring.cs)

-Autowring is the most natural way to use containers.
+Auto-wring is the most natural way to use containers.
 In the first step, we should create a container.
 At the second step, we bind interfaces to their implementations.
 After that, the container is ready to resolve dependencies.

 ``` CSharp
 // Create the container and configure it, using full autowiring